Mechanics-Mechatronics-and-Robotics/LLM-Curriculum-Learning/README.md

 1. **LLM-Guided Curriculum for hyperparameter tuning**
    - Train the model  (e.g., logistic regression, SVM, shallow neural network) with default hyperparameters.
-   - Usa a language model (e.g., GPT-4, Claude, or open-source LLMs like Llama-3) as an **LLM Backend** to analyze metrics and propose hyperparameters.
+   - Use a language model (e.g., GPT-4, Claude, or open-source LLMs like Llama-3) as an **LLM Backend** to analyze metrics and propose hyperparameters.
    - **Orchestrator**: Manages the training loop, feeds data to the LLM, and applies hyperparameters.
    - **Tracking**: Tools like Weights & Biases, MLflow, or TensorBoard to log metrics.

-3. **LLM-Guided Curriculum for Noisy Classification**
+2. **LLM-Guided Curriculum for Noisy Classification**
    - Use an LLM (e.g., GPT-4) to rank CIFAR-10N samples by label confidence or semantic clarity.
    - Build a simple ResNet and compare training with/without LLM-informed curriculum scheduling.
    - Alternative: use a sample weighting scheme learned via LLM analysis.

-4. **Adaptive Loss Weighting in Multi-objective Training**
+3. **Adaptive Loss Weighting in Multi-objective Training**
    - In a model with multiple loss components (e.g., PINN, reconstruction + classification, vision + text analysis), ask the LLM to suggest a dynamic weighting strategy.
    - Evaluate convergence speed and final performance versus static weights or heuristic schedules.

-5. **LLM as Meta-Optimizer Assistant**
+4. **LLM as Meta-Optimizer Assistant**
    - Use LLM to suggest learning rate schedules, batch composition strategies, or fine-tuning sequences based on real-time logs (loss curves, validation error).
    - Compare against standard strategies like cosine annealing or ReduceLROnPlateau.